duyamn/EECS-3221-W24/markdown/allLectureNotes.md

 Very important to manage properly

-Speed of computer operation hinges on dis subsystem and its algos.
+Speed of computer operation hinges on this subsystem and its algos.
 How do we read and write in an efficient way

 SSDs have semiconductor tech that's really good but still very expensive so we still have to take other forms of storage into account.